 But in other cases, getting or failing to repay a car title loan won’t affect your credit because some lenders (in addition to not checking credit ahead of time) don’t report payments or delinquencies.
 If you lose your car to repossession, though, that could affect your score.

 A car title loan could end up costing you a lot of money, especially if you take out one loan after another.
 Or you might lose your vehicle to repossession.

-Also, these loans can come with a steep interest rate because your car is considered a used car and its value rapidly decreases.
-For example, you might pay $63 to $181 for a one-month $500 title loan.
-Monthly finance charges of 25% (300% annual interest) are common.
+These loans can come with a steep interest rate because your car is considered a used car, and its value rapidly decreases.
+For example, according to the Consumer Federation of America, you might pay $63 to $181 for a one-month $500 title loan.
+Monthly finance charges of 25% (300% annual interest) are standard.

 If you can’t afford to repay the debt when it comes due, the lender might allow you to “roll over” the loan.
 In exchange for you getting another 30 days to repay your title loan, you’ll pay more interest and more fees.
 Rolling over the loan can lead to a cycle of debt that will end up costing you a lot of money.
 Each time you get another loan by rolling it over, you pay more and more.
 Some states have gone as far as making vehicle title lending illegal.
 (Learn about other "get cash fast" options to avoid.)